 Picking the perfect honeymoon is no easy feat—countless romantic destinations, endless hotel options, limited vacation time, and the struggle-is-real challenge of finding the perfect place to please both you and your new spouse.
 Where to begin?
 Well, right here.
-Brides teamed up with the A-list agents at Virtuoso— global network of more than 15,000 luxury-travel specialists—to find the most romantic, luxe hot spots in the world.
 Whether you're looking for bucket-list hotels and resorts, far-flung beaches, the top cruise lines for couples, inexpensive travel ideas, or unexpected honeymoon-worthy locales, you’ve come to the right spot.
-Presenting our 2017 Honeymoon Awards—dive in to see the best cruise lines for honeymooners!

-This ultraluxe, all-inclusive line has been at the top of the small-ship game for years, thanks to its unique itineraries, less crowded ports of call, expert tour guides, and OTT ships (with top-notch service and a high staff-to-guest ratio).
-This past December, Seabourn launched its newest vessel, Seabourn Encore, the first in a new class of ships that are slightly larger than the three existing Odyssey-class vessels (Seabourn Odyssey, Seabourn Sojourn, and Seabourn Quest, with just 458 passengers).
-The hallmark feature of Encore, designed by Adam D. Tihany, isn't the private veranda in every suite or the open-bar service; it's "the Retreat," a new secluded sanctuary on Deck 12 with a whirlpool, sun loungers, and 15 private cabanas, each with a flat screen TV and refrigerator stocked with a personalized selection of beverages (from $350 per couple per day).
-So if you're looking to unwind away from the other passengers, all you have to do is make a reservation—though we recommend opting for the one Spa Treatment Cabana, because, well, duh.
+This ultraluxe, all-inclusive line has been at the top of the small-ship game for years, thanks to its unique itineraries, less-crowded ports of call, expert tour guides, and OTT ships (with top-notch service and a high staff-to-guest ratio).
+In December 2016, Seabourn launched its largest vessel, Seabourn Encore, the first in a new class of ships that are slightly larger than the three existing Odyssey-class vessels (Seabourn Odyssey, Seabourn Sojourn, and Seabourn Quest, with just 458 passengers).
+The hallmark feature of Encore, designed by Adam D. Tihany, isn't the private veranda in every suite or the open-bar service; it's "the Retreat," a new secluded sanctuary on Deck 12 with a whirlpool, sun loungers, and 15 private cabanas, each with a flat-screen TV and refrigerator stocked with a personalized selection of beverages (from $350 per couple per day).
+So, if you're looking to unwind away from the other passengers, all you have to do is make a reservation—though we recommend opting for the one Spa Treatment Cabana, because, well, duh.

 Windstar is one of the latest cruise lines to operate traditional sailing yachts, the ultimate throwback cruising experience.
-The three recently renovated sailing yachts (Wind Surf, Wind Spirit, and Wind Star) carry either 148 or 310 passengers, and cruise to 50 nations, with 150 ports-of-call throughout Europe, the South Pacific, the Caribbean, and Central America.
-Windstar also has powered yachts—Star Pride, Star Breeze, and Star Legend—each with just 212 guests.
-Foodie couples will also appreciate Windstar's partnership with the James Beard Foundation, offering guests an exclusive lineup of culinary-focused sailings that highlight the local cuisine of the destinations you visit, plus on-board cooking demonstrations, tastings of regional wines, and visits to local markets ashore.
+Renovated in 2019, the largest sailing yacht Wind Surf carries 342 passengers.
+The Wind Spirit and Wind Star each carry 148 passengers.
+All three cruise to over 60 nations, with 330 ports-of-call throughout North America, Asia, Europe, the South Pacific, the Caribbean, and Central America.
+Windstar also has powered yachts—Star Pride, Star Breeze, and Star Legend—each with 312 guests, and all underwent significant renovations in 2021.
+Foodie couples will also appreciate Windstar's partnership with the James Beard Foundation, offering guests an exclusive lineup of culinary-focused sailings that highlight the local cuisine of the destinations you visit, plus onboard cooking demonstrations, tastings of regional wines, and visits to local markets ashore.

-If the idea of being on the high seas makes you seasick, good news—AmaWaterway's award-winning river cruises ply the waters of Europe, Southeast Asia, and Africa.
-So whether you're looking to soar over Myanmar's temples of Bagan by hot air-ballon (try the AmaPura), see the architecture of Budapest by night (AmaVista), sip vintages in Portugal's Douro Valley (AmaLotus), sample Asian delicacies on the floating markets of Cambodia and Vietnam's Mekong River (AmaDara), or go on traditional game drives in Botswana (Zambezi Queen), AmaWaterways has something for every kind of honeymooner.
+If just the idea of being on the high seas makes you seasick, good news—AmaWaterways' award-winning river cruises ply the waters of Europe, Southeast Asia, Colombia, and Africa.
+So whether you're looking to see the architecture of Budapest by night, sip vintages in Portugal's Douro Valley, see the pyramids of Egypt, sample Asian delicacies on the floating markets of Cambodia and Vietnam's Mekong River, or go on traditional game drives in Botswana, AmaWaterways has something for every kind of honeymooner.